Maronato/vue-toastification/README.md

 this.$toast.warning("Warning toast");

-// You can also set the type programmatically when calling the default toast this.$toast("Also a success toast", {
+// You can also set the type programmatically when calling the default toast import { TYPE } from "vue-toastification";

+this.$toast("Also a success toast", {
-    type: "success"  // or "error", "default", "info" and "warning" });
+    type: TYPE.SUCCESS  // or "success", "error", "default", "info" and "warning" });
 ```